 Among the handful of growth indicators, the staggering growth of eCommerce is the biggest factor favoring the increase of warehouse automation.
 Needless to say, the idea of eCommerce counts on the marketplaces big time such as Amazon and eBay leading right from the front.
 Given the fact, 50,000 warehouses will get commercial robotics updates by 2025.

-Though it’s quite early to make a call, still Robots are performing fairly well when it comes to inventory management, order fulfilment, and other chores at the warehouse.
+Though it’s quite early to make a call, still Robots are performing fairly well when it comes to inventory management, order fulfillment, and other chores at the warehouse.

 What Tasks Robots and Machines Perform in Warehouses?